RosterElf Logo

 How to respond to flexible work requests

 A complete guide to handling employee requests for flexible working arrangements.
-Learn your obligations, the process, and when you can reasonably refuse.
+Learn your obligations, the 21-day response rule, when you can reasonably refuse, and what to include in your response letter.

 Georgia Morgan